 Randy works with clients to obtain all types of environmental permits and authorizations, and has extensive litigation experience in federal and state courts and before administrative agencies.

-Randy advises businesses and local governments on a wide range of water law issues, including water quality, wastewater permitting, water rights, and Clean Water Act compliance.
+Randy advises businesses and local governments on a myriad of water law issues, including water quality, wastewater permitting, water rights, and Clean Water Act compliance.

 Randy works with local governments on complex legal issues related to their water supply systems and wastewater collection and treatment systems.
 His experience includes helping clients comply with wastewater permits and Safe Water Drinking Act requirements, resolving water rights disputes for local governments, and consolidating local governments' water and sewer systems.